 Step 2.
 Choose output profile.

 On the Profile panel, there are over 400 profiles including popular formats and device-specific presets.
-You can choose to copy DVD to any format for like.
+You can choose to rip DVD to digital files in any format you like.
 Below are some suggestions.

 1. If you want to copy DVD sto USB flash drive to play on TV, LG/Samsung TV, PS5/4, Switch, Xbox One, PC, Mac, and other devices with a USB port, you can convert DVD to USB drive in MP4 for its wide compatibility, good quality, and small file size.
 Just go to "Common Video" category and select "MP4" as the output format.